shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Trap: Place the card facedown on a table, counter, chair, or other surface.
 The first creature to hold the card and look at its front activates it, and the card targets the creature as if they had drawn the card themselves.

-### Card Slinger (Flavor Feature)
+### Card Counter (Flavor Feature)

-You can imbue regular playing cards with your cantrips.
-When you cast a spell without spending MP, you can instead imbue it into a regular playing card.
-The next creature to hold the card and look at it activates it, and the spell in the card targets the creature.
+You can imbue regular playing cards with your magic.
+You gain ADV on Insight Checks made to identify a regular face down card and ADV on Trickery Checks when handling cards.

 ### Level 6 Subclass Features